ms-van3t-devs/ms-van3t/README.md

 QtCreator can be installed on Debian/Ubuntu with:
 `sudo apt install qtcreator`

-If you are using Ubuntu (or any of its variant) 20.04 LTS (or greater), you need also to install the `libclang-common-8-dev` package:
+You need also to install the `libclang-common-8-dev` package (the command for Debian/Ubuntu is reported below):
 `sudo apt install libclang-common-8-dev`

 Not installing `libclang-common-8-dev` may result in QtCreator wrongly highlighting several errors and not recognizing some types, when opening any source or header file, even if the code compiles correctly.